crispy-pepper/WRO_2024/README.md

 6. Print one “base v3.stl” and one “camera holder v6.stl” using a 3d printer.
 Install the camera holder into the base using the negatives that were inset into the base, and install the base onto the poles that were originally holding up the cover of the car, ensuring that the camera holder is over the rear wheels.
 Use the pins from the original car to clip the base into place.
 7. Install the camera into place using screws and the screw holes in the camera holder.
 8. Install the battery into the camera holder where there is a cutout in the supports, using tape, velcro, or zipties to keep it in place.
-(ready the raspberry PI or smth)
+9. (ready the raspberry PI or smth) - explain how to put the code into the rasberry pi
-9. Place the raspberry PI on top of the base, ensuring the pins in the base line up with the screw holes in the rasberry PI
+10. Place the raspberry PI on top of the base, ensuring the pins in the base line up with the screw holes in the rasberry PI
-10. Wire the car together using the schematic.
+11. Wire the car together using the schematic.
-11. Idk wire management
+12. Idk wire management
-12. askdjalkaskldfjghsldkjf
+13. (explain how to run the code)

 ## Content